 The lab has a handful of research projects at any given time.
-We do research on wind and marine renewable energy technologies, often with international collaborators.
+We do research on wind and marine renewable energy technologies, often with collaborators.
 Closer to home, we have projects on renewable energy integration and the PEI energy system.

 Advancing Renewable Energy Integration on PEI

 This project, with Dr. Andrew Swingler, centers on modelling energy flows in PEI and exploring pathways toward energy system decarbonization.
 This is a collaborative project co-lead by Matt Hall and Andrew Swingler at the UPEI SSDE.
 It is in partnership with the PEI Energy Corporation and supported by Mitacs.

 Graduate student openings are available at the MSc and PhD levels.

 The Wind Energy Institute of Canada (WEICan), located at North Cape, PEI, can use its 10 MW wind farm for active power control (APC) experiments in which wind farm output is modulated to potentially provide a balancing role to the electricity grid.
 This NSERC Engage project aims to develop a model of the wind turbine dynamics during these tests in order to increase understanding of how APC affects turbine loads and lifetime.

 Shared Mooring Systems for Floating Offshore Wind Farms